Take the steps to begin your journey:

 First Time Freshman

 At the time of application, students with no college credits since graduation from high school or entering Tarleton from a Texas public high school accredited by the Texas Education Agency, a Texas non-public school accredited by the Texas Private School Accreditation Commission or an accredited out-of-state high school, are first time freshman.
-College credits earned prior to high school graduation (dual-credit) do not classify a student as a transfer student.
+College credits earned prior to high school graduation (dual-credit) and courses taken immediately following high school graduation during the summer do not classify a student as a transfer student.
 To be granted regular admission a first-time freshman must meet the Uniform Admission Policy below.
 Students who are potentially interested in attending Tarleton are encouraged to complete a "four by four" program under either recent or current high school standards and to include Algebra II as defined under either set of high school diploma requirements.

 Requirements for Admission